AdobeDocs/campaign-web.en/help/v8/get-started/user-interface.md

 The **Recents** list provides shortcuts to the recently created and modified deliveries.
 This list shows their channel, status, owner, creation and modification dates.

 The **Key performance indicators** lets you check your platform effectiveness through common KPIs.
+Learn more about these KPIs in [this page](../reporting/kpis.md).

 Access Campaign v8 Web key help pages from the **Learning** section of the home page.